CMSgov/hcgov-design-system/docs/src/pages/index.md

 ### Designers

-Design teams using are currently using Figma for creating UIs that follow HealthCare.gov's Design System but will be transitioning to using Sketch in the future.
+Design teams are currently using Figma for creating UIs that follow HealthCare.gov's Design System but will be transitioning to using Sketch in the future.

 <a href="https://www.figma.com/file/JW5p03MknojQR6fVLn2Paj/Healthcare.gov-Child-Design-System?node-id=2%3A52" class="ds-c-button">Access the Figma file</a>